 Type qualifiers are defined as Java annotations [Dar06].
 In Java, an annotation is defined using the Java @interface keyword.
-Write the @TypeQualifier annotation on the annotation definition to indicate that the annotation represents a type qualifier and should be processed by the checker.
+Write the @TypeQualifier meta-annotation on the annotation definition to indicate that the annotation represents a type qualifier and should be processed by the checker.
+Also write a @Target meta-annotation to indicate where the annotation may be written.
 For example:

 '''

 // Define an annotation for the @NonNull type qualifier.

+@TypeQualifier

+@Target({ElementType.TYPE_PARAMETER, ElementType.TYPE_USE})

-@TypeQualifier public @interface NonNull { }
+public @interface NonNull { }

 '''